 The Transportation Systems Plan is organized and presented by travel mode to provide an overview of key components of each element.
 However, the Plan is integrated to create a multimodal transportation system.
 For example, improvements along arterial streets and highways also incorporate appropriate non-motorized improvements.
 The non-motorized systems were defined to support access to transit, and to provide alternatives to automobile travel within the City.
 As improvement projects move toward implementation, the City will conduct detailed design studies, supported with project-level environmental review, and input from the public and other stakeholders.

 A key implementation tool of the Transportation Systems Plan is a defined network classification system.
-Network classifications include the Roadway Functional Classification, the Travel Context Classification, and the Truck Route Classification.
+Network classifications include the Roadway Functional Classification and the Truck Route Classification.
 These classifications directly influence the street cross-section design standards as City streets are reconstructed, improved, or enhanced.

 Each of the mode plans illustrate how the City of Yakima’s transportation system supports, and relies on, transportation facilities and programs provided by other agencies.
 These include new or improved interchanges with I-82 and US 12, consistency of the arterial and collector road system, connectivity of trails and non-motorized transportation systems, additional transit service and facilities, and rideshare programs.
 The City will continue to coordinate with WSDOT, Yakima County, and adjacent cities develop a comprehensive multimodal transportation system for the greater Yakima area.